-Looking at the triangle shape appears, We note that both the vertex and the Centre of gravity are indicated in Cartesian coordinates , but this time refered to 2 (the vertex 2 lower left side) of the triangle, who coordinates X = 0 and Y = 0, indicating the "zero point" of all measurements indicated.
+Looking at the triangle shape displayed, We note that both the vertex and the Centre of gravity are indicated in Cartesian coordinates , but this time refered to 2 (the vertex 2 lower left side) of the triangle, who coordinates X = 0 and Y = 0, indicating the "zero point" of all measurements displayed.

-The point 1 (the lower horizontal line) He then X-coordinate = 72,696 and Y = 0 which means you along as his 72,696 mm abscissa, without variations of ordinate (because Y = 0).
+The point 1 (the lower horizontal line) Have then X-coordinate = 72,696 and Y = 0, which means that is long 72,696 mm i.e.like his abscissa, without variations of ordinate (because Y = 0).

 16) We write that value not to forget it.

 The program offers to display and in the same dialog box, the ROTATE button, and with this function you can rotate the triangle (rotation You will see that occur in counterclockwise) and bring up from time to time each of its three vertices (The first of these was the number 2; the second will be the n.
 3 and the third on n..
 1) in the point at – origin of coordinates X = 0; Y = 0, that is to the left of the figure-video.

 Like this, for each rotation that we will request, you will gradually see the length of the side lying horizontally at the bottom, indicated by its abscissa X.

 17) Even those remaining two values we must annotate, that with the first will identify the dimensions of each of the three triangles.
 (Two of these three values are identical, because it is isosceles triangles).